TABLE OF CONTENTS

 (a) Payment by electronic funds would impose a hardship because of the individual’s inability to manage an account at a financial institution due to a mental impairment; or,

 (b) Payment by electronic funds imposes a hardship because the individual lives in a remote geographic location lacking the infrastructure to support electronic financial transactions.

 (2) If the claimant states that one of these two exceptions is applicable, the CE instructs the claimant to return the signed and completed EN-20 (leaving the EFT section blank), to the DO accompanied by a signed letter which:

 (b) States which of the above two exceptions applies;

 (c) States the mailing address for the check.

-(4) Unsolicited letters from claimants, requesting payment by check, that do not meet the above exceptions ((items e(1)(a) and (b)), require a telephone call to the claimant explaining the limited exceptions to the EFT rule.
-If the claimant states that he/she meets one of the exception criteria, the claimant submits a new, signed letter, specifically requesting payment by check, citing the applicable exception.
+(4) Unsolicited letters from claimants, requesting payment by check, that do not meet the above exceptions ((items d (1)(a) and (b)), require a telephone call to the claimant explaining the limited exceptions to the EFT rule.
+If the claimant states that he/she meets one of the exception criteria, the claimant submits a new signed letter, specifically requesting payment by check, citing the applicable exception.

-4. Creating the Electronic Funds Transfer (EFT) Payment.
+4. Creating the EFT Payment.

 (1) AOP received date (i.e., date the EN-20 was date-stamped as received at the DO).